-Acland Burghley School is looking to appoint an outstanding teacher of Science from September 2022 to join our friendly and successful Faculty team.
+Acland Burghley School is seeking to appoint an outstanding teacher of Design Technology from September 2023 (or earlier), to join our friendly and successful staff team.
+We are looking to develop our Food Technology provision, and would welcome applications from candidates who can offer this specialism.